Get two new free healthy recipes each week. Sign Up

 Super easy frozen yogurt recipe

-The best part about this healthy frozen treat is how simple it is to make.
+The best part about this healthy frozen treat is how simple it is to prepare.

-Kids and adults all love getting to choose what ingredients they want to swirl into the thick and creamy vanilla base.
+Adults and kids of all ages love getting to choose their ingredients to swirl into the thick and creamy vanilla base.

-Turn it into chocolate frozen yogurt, or strawberry, or peanut butter, coconut, mango, coffee, blueberry, cotton candy, birthday cake batter…
+Turn it into Chocolate Frozen Yogurt, or strawberry, or peanut butter, coconut, mango, blueberry, cotton candy, birthday cake batter…

 What are some of your favorite frozen yogurt flavors?